Generative Consistency Models for Estimation of Kinetic Parametric Image Posteriors in Total-Body PET: Methods

 \subsubsection{Reference Method: MCMC}

-Posterior ground truth was generated with the No-U-Turn Sampler (NUTS) implemented in \textit{PyMC} \cite{hoffman2014no,abril2023pymc}.
-NUTS is an adaptive Hamiltonian Monte Carlo algorithm that eliminates the need to hand-tune trajectory length by automatically terminating each leap-frog path when it begins to double back on itself, thereby maintaining detailed balance while exploring high-dimensional parameter spaces efficiently.
-For every simulated or voxel-wise analysis we ran four independent chains, each with 10,000 warm-up iterations used for dual averaging of the step size and mass-matrix adaptation, followed by 200,000 posterior draws per chain.
+Posterior ground truth was generated with the adaptive Hamiltonian Monte Carlo algorithm implemented in \textit{PyMC} \cite{hoffman2014no,abril2023pymc}.
+For inference we ran four independent chains, each with 10,000 warm-up iterations, followed by 200,000 posterior draws per chain.
 A target acceptance probability of $0.9$ was retained, and the sampler’s automatic jittering of initial values ensured robust exploration even for poorly scaled parameters.
-Convergence was confirmed when all monitored parameters satisfied the Gelman–Rubin convergence statistic $\hat{R}<1.01$ \cite{vehtari2021rank} and the effective sample size exceeded 40,000.
-Runs that failed these criteria were repeated with a longer warm-up or more sampling steps.
+To ensure the MCMC samples served as a reliable ground truth for the posterior distribution, strict convergence criteria were enforced.
+Convergence was confirmed only when all kinetic parameters satisfied the Gelman-Rubin convergence statistic $\hat{R} < 1.01$ \cite{vehtari2021rank} and the effective sample size exceeded 40,000.
+Chains failing these strict diagnostics were discarded and re-sampled with increased warm-up phases to guarantee that the MCMC reference represented the true stationary distribution.